University of Richmond ROI Analysis

 The University of Richmond has a high tuition cost of $62,600.
 However, graduates see a positive return on investment.
 One year after graduation, the median earnings are $52,666.
 Five years after graduation, earnings increase to $67,927, and ten years after graduation, earnings reach $76,178.

 The median debt for graduates is $21,000.
 With a one-year post-graduation income of $52,666, the debt-to-income ratio is approximately 0.4.
-This indicates a manageable level of debt relative to earnings.
+This suggests a manageable debt burden relative to earnings.

 Generated from College Scorecard & IPEDS data